mikaeld66/kelda/README.rst

 A utility script which is for purging unused snapshots and repositories.
 If older snapshots are not required anymore, then they may be purged by executing this script.
 Additionally it may be used to remove any traces of repositories not used; that is both the mirror and all snapshots of it.
+In the latter case an archive will be made of the last snapshot of this repository.

 commands
 ''''''''